wasdwasd0105/PicoW-usb2bt-audio/README.md

 # PicoW USB Audio to Bluetooth Adapter
 The Pico W USB Audio to Bluetooth Adapter transforms your Raspberry Pi Pico W into a high-quality audio streaming device.
-It allows any device with a USB input, including MacOS, Windows, Linux, Nintendo Switch, PS4/PS5, and more, to gain Bluetooth Audio capability.
-With Pico W Adapter, you can easily transmit audio wirelessly from your USB audio source to your Bluetooth headphones or speaker, enhancing your listening experience.

-The Pro version is designed to stream audio with multiple codecs.
-Currently, it is under development and not very stable.
-If you don't need to stream the LDAC audio, you can use the regular version.
-It is much more stable and easy to use.

-To make sure we can keep working on free and open-source projects like this,
-**please consider becoming a [:heart: Sponsor via PayPal](https://www.paypal.com/donate/?business=UZAK3WFV233ML&no_recurring=0&item_name=Help+me+build+more+project%21&currency_code=USD) or support us via [:coffee: Ko-fi](https://ko-fi.com/wasdwasd0105).**

 <p align="center">
 <img alt="Logo" src="logo.png" width="200">